The variance of closed geodesics in balls and annuli on the modular surface: Introduction

 \subsection{Acknowledgments}

 I would like to thank my PhD advisor, Maksym Radziwi{\l}{\l}, for introducing me to this problem, and for general advice and encouragement.
-Thanks also to Valentin Blomer, Peter Humphries, Steve Lester, and Ze{\'e}v Rudnick for helpful comments and suggestions on an earlier draft of this paper.
+Thanks also to Valentin Blomer, Peter Humphries, Steve Lester, Carlos Matheus, and Ze{\'e}v Rudnick for helpful comments and suggestions on an earlier draft of this paper.
+I am also grateful to the two anonymous referees for their careful reading of the paper and useful comments, which greatly improved the readability of this work.